Marty Booker

-Marty Montez Booker (born July 31, 1976) is an American former professional football player who was a wide receiver for eleven seasons in the National Football League (NFL).
-After playing college football for Louisiana-Monroe, he was selected by the Chicago Bears in the third round of the 1999 NFL Draft.
+Marty Montez Booker (born July 31, 1976) is an American former professional football player who was a wide receiver who played 11 seasons in the National Football League (NFL).
+After playing college football for the Louisiana–Monroe Warhawks, he was selected by the Chicago Bears in the third round of the 1999 NFL draft.
 During his first tenure with the Bears, he earned a Pro Bowl selection in 2002.
 He also played for the Miami Dolphins from 2004 to 2007, Bears in 2008, and Atlanta Falcons in 2009.

-Early years
+Early life

-Marty Montez Booker was born July 31, 1976 to Vera and Calvin Booker of Jonesboro, La.
+Marty Montez Booker was born July 31, 1976, to Vera and Calvin Booker of Marrero, La.
 Booker attended Jonesboro-Hodge High School in Jonesboro, Louisiana.
 He was a two-sport standout in both football and track.
 In football, he was a quarterback and passed for 3418 yd and 48 combined touchdowns as a senior, at a college meet, he was told that he was super athletic, and quarterback wasn't the right spot for him, he chose WR.
 Following his senior season, he finished as the runner-up for the national Gatorade High School Player of the Year award.
 In track, he was ranked second in the state high jump finals as a senior.
 Booker also was a standout basketball player.